Fitel Networks is a company from Catalunya, Spain. The company had its own wireless network for 2 years with over 1,000 subscribers connected.

 The initial topology looked as in the picture provided below:

 Our team has experience with designing ISP networks for over 10G loads.
-We have built and optimized several wireless and fibre networks and it is one of the services that a customer can get from us when deploying Splynx ISP software.
+We have built and optimized several wireless and fiber networks and it is one of the services that a customer can get from us when deploying Splynx ISP software.
 The main point of the whole optimization was to move out the load from one main MikroTik router and share it between different equipment.
-There was also another reason – to change the MikroTik router that is CPU routing-based to some hardware accelerated router, for example, Juniper, Alcatel or Cisco.
+There was also another reason – to change the MikroTik router that is CPU routing-based to some hardware accelerated router, for example, Juniper, Alcatel, or Cisco.

 Fitel Network’s IT team has MikroTik knowledge and, as such, changing the platform was very painless.
 We decided to take more than one MikroTik router, add switches to have L2 redundant topology, and share the load between different equipment.

 The result of the redesign and optimization is presented in the picture below:

 A MikroTik CCR1036 router acts as the BGP and NAT router.

 MikroTik CRS317 16 ports SFP+ – core switch, is connected to uplink 10G ports, a BGP router, and all three PPPoE routers are also connected via 10G ports.
 Please note that the same switch is installed just close to the first one.
 The second switch acts as a cold backup.
 This means it has exactly the same configuration as the core switch and the same amount of ports, ready to swap in case of failure of the first switch.